Skip to Main Content

 N: List author's name in standard order (first name first).

-21 period Tim Hitchcock comma quotation mark Begging on the Streets of Eighteenth-Century London comma quotation mark Journal of British Studies 44 comma no period 3 parenthesis July 2005 parenthesis colon 478 period
+General format: note number period author first name last name comma open quotes article title comma close quotes in italics journal title non italics volume number comma issue number open parenthesis date close parenthesis colon page number period Example description: 21 period Tim Hitchcock comma open quotes Begging on the Streets of Eighteenth-Century London comma close quotes in italics Journal of British Studies non italics 44 comma no period 3 open parenthesis July 2005 close parenthesis colon 478 period

 B: Include the author's surname and then first name and middle initial.